 Jolie, who serves as a United Nations special envoy for refugees, was speaking at a news conference in southeastern Turkey, home to Syrians and Iraqis displaced by war, on World Refugee Day.

-Jolie and U.N.
-High Commissioner for Refugees Antonio Guterres met Turkish President Tayyip Erdogan in the city of Midyat, some 50 km (30 miles) from the Syrian border.
-She also visited refugees.
+Jolie and UN High Commissioner for Refugees Antonio Guterres met Turkish President Tayyip Erdogan in the city of Midyat, some 50 km (30 miles) from the Syrian border.
+She also attended a Ramadan fast-breaking dinner at a nearby camp and visited refugees.

 This was Jolie's third visit to Turkey since 2011, when the conflict in Syria began.
 The war has displaced more than 3 million refugees, or almost a fifth of the pre-war population.